dragoonDorise/pegasus-rp2-metadata/README.md

 ### 6 Configuring Pegasus

-This a somewhat long proccess, but don't worry, it's really simple.
+This is a somewhat long process, but don't worry, it's really simple.

 Open Pegasus Frontend with Mouse mode off, press B, go to Settings